Management and Information Systems: Change and Development MSc (Distance Learning)

 - Entry requirements

 - Applicants should have a good first degree (minimum 2:1 or equivalent) in a relevant discipline from an approved university, and are expected to have one year's full-time or two years' part-time work experience.
 Admission of candidates who do not meet this criterion may be approved if satisfactory evidence of postgraduate study, research or professional experience can be provided.
-Prior computing expertise is not a pre-requisite for entry onto the programme

 - How to apply